byexamples/byexample/docs/advanced/terminal-emulation.md

 ## As-is terminal

-When ``+term=as-is`` is activated the output is passed *as is* without any modification except for *standardize* the new lines.
+When ``+term=as-is`` is activated the output is passed *as is* without any modification except for *standardization* of the new lines.

-It can be useful in some especial cases to check some of the white spaces removed by the dumb or the ansi terminals.
+It can be useful in some especial cases to check some of the white spaces removed by the dumb or the ANSI terminals.

 ```python
 >>> print("\tfoo\tbar\nbaz\tsaz    \rtaz")       # byexample: +term=as-is